-- Measures to address any potential flood risk and surface water drainage issues in accordance with Policy LPC12; - Measures to promote energy efficiency and generation of renewable or low carbon energy in accordance with Policy - A comprehensive strategy for the provision of all new, expanded and/or enhanced infrastructure that is required to serve the development of the whole site; and - Details of how development of the site as a whole would comply with other relevant policies of the Local Plan. - 3.
+- A Green Infrastructure Plan designed to address, where appropriate, biodiversity, geodiversity, greenways, ecological network, landscape character, trees, woodland and water storage in a holistic and integrated way; - Measures to address any potential flood risk and surface water drainage issues in accordance with Policy LPC12; - Measures to promote energy efficiency and generation of renewable or low carbon energy in accordance with Policy LPC13: - A comprehensive strategy for the provision of all new, expanded and/or enhanced infrastructure that is required to serve the development of the whole site; and - Details of how development of the site as a whole would comply with other relevant policies of the Local Plan. - 3.
 Detailed development proposals within a Strategic Housing Site will be required, subject to compliance with Policy LPA08, to provide or make financial contributions towards the provision, expansion and / or enhancement of transport infrastructure (including road, public transport, cycling and pedestrian infrastructure) and / or other infrastructure to serve the needs of the development.
 Such provision may be either on-site or off-site and must be provided in time to meet the needs of the development.
 Where a specific development proposal would only cover part of a Strategic Housing Site, the provision and / or contributions must be in accordance with the comprehensive masterplan for the whole site referred to in paragraph 2 of this Policy. - 4.
 The masterplans for each Strategic Housing Site, and any planning application for development within any other allocated housing site, must address the indicative requirements set out in Appendix 5.